landichokimpaolo/sudoku-solver/README.md

 - [Pillow](https://github.com/python-pillow/Pillow)

 ## How to use?
-Specify the path of the maze file
+Specify the path of the sudoku file

 ```bash
 $ python boards/board1.txt "boards/board1.txt"